hirschsn/batch-job-indicator/README.md

 Note: The program closes SEC (-n parameter) after the last notification has been closed (right click on icon -> Close).

+## Contributing

+All types of contributions are very welcome.
+Feel especially free to open PRs for other machines.

 ## License

 For the code see LICENSE for details.
 The icons are public domain.